 A1.
 Databases

 Table A.1 summarizes the variables contained in each of the three information sets (CI-1, CI-2 and CI-3), indicating the source of those variables and the correlation with quarterly GDP at a quarterly seasonally adjusted variation level for both sides; the explanatory variables and the GDP.
-Notice that the quarterly variation induces the stationarity to all series analyzed.
+Note that the quarterly variation induces stationarity for all series analyzed.